[(1) The Secretary of State may by regulations amend section 246ZE so as to change the definition of—

 (3) Regulations under this section may define the minimum number or the appropriate number by reference to any one or more of—

 (c) an absolute number,

-and the definition may include alternative, cumulative or relative requirements.
+and the definition may include alternative, cumulative

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.